signladmin/master/docs/intermediate-guide/pi-pool-tutorial/core-online.md

 cd; 00_common.sh
 ```

 Should see this on testnet or similiar for mainnet.
+If somethine went wrong Matin presents you with a nice mushroom cloud ascii drawing and a hint as to what failed.

 ```bash
 Version-Info: cli 1.33.0 / node 1.33.0		Scripts-Mode: online		Testnet-Magic: 1097911063